yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-basics/cloud-vpcs/cloud-vpc-intro.md

 In AWS, you assign the range to a single region.
 If you need multiple regions, you create a separate VPC for each region.

-For typical applications, a size of /25 is sufficient. /26 should only be used for testing and development.
+Use at least `/25` for production deployments, and `/24` if deploying multiple clusters in a single VPC. `/26` should only be used for testing and development.

 When sizing the VPC, you need to take into account that the address range is split into subnets, each in a separate availability zone, and that AWS reserves 5 addresses per subnet.
-A further 8 addresses are required by the load balancer.
+A further 8 addresses are required by AWS when creating the load balancer, though it typically only uses one or two addresses while running.
+If you enable public access on your cluster, two load balancers are created, one for VPC peered connections, and one for public connections.

-For example, in a size /26 VPC, each subnet is size /28, which is 16 addresses per subnet; 5 addresses are reserved by AWS, and 8 addresses are required to create a load balancer, which leaves only 3 usable addresses.
-This limits you to 3 nodes per zone in a /26 VPC with the regular load balancer, and only 2 usable nodes if you want to enable public access.
+For example, in a size `/26` VPC, each subnet is size `/28`, which is 16 addresses per subnet; 5 addresses are reserved by AWS, and 8 addresses are required to create a load balancer, which leaves only 3 usable addresses.
+This limits you to 3 nodes per zone in a `/26` VPC with the regular load balancer, and only 2 usable nodes if you want to enable public access.

 | Network Size<br/>(prefix length) | IP Addresses | IP addresses per subnet | Available IP addresses per subnet |
 | :--- | :--- | :--- | :--- |